 If an applicant is under 30, they’re automatically eligible for a catastrophic plan and those plans will show up in their available search results.
 But for applicants age 30 and older, the system could show catastrophic plans if the lowest-cost Bronze plan is a higher percentage of their income than the affordability threshold.
 (Again, this won’t be an issue for most people in 2022, due to the American Rescue Plan).

 With the current system, there’s no readily available way for these applicants to see catastrophic plans when they browse their options.
-The form for obtaining an exemption is lengthy and the process can take several weeks, which makes it challenging for a person to obtain an exemption number during the six-week open enrollment period that applies in most states (the Biden administration has proposed an extension that would make the open enrollment period last two-and-a-half months, ending in mid-January instead of mid-December).
+The form for obtaining an exemption is lengthy and the process can take several weeks, which makes it challenging for a person to obtain an exemption number during the annual open enrollment period unless they start early in the enrollment window (the Biden administration has extended open enrollment through mid-January in states that use HealthCare.gov, and most of the state-run exchanges have followed suit).
 A savvy broker can use rate sheets to manually get catastrophic plan quotes for their clients, but there is not a readily available DIY option, and even for brokers, there isn’t an automated way to display catastrophic plan pricing for applicants who are 30 or older.

 Other reasons for low enrollment

 But catastrophic plan enrollment is low for other reasons as well.
 Even when it’s easy to see the pricing (ie, for an applicant under 30), catastrophic plans aren’t always the lowest-cost option for people who don’t get premium subsidies.
-For example, in Cook County, Illinois, the lowest-cost plan for a 27-year-old for 2021 is $220/month (a Bronze plan), while the lowest-cost catastrophic plan for this person is $229/month.
+For example, in Cook County, Illinois, the lowest-cost plan for a 27-year-old for 2021 is $212/month (a Bronze plan), while the lowest-cost catastrophic plan for this person is $220/month.
 This pricing anomaly – with Bronze plans priced below catastrophic plans – is rare but does exist.
-(In this particular case, both plans have maximum out-of-pocket limits of $8,550; the Bronze plan has a slightly lower deductible, at $7,400, but the catastrophic plan provides three free primary care visits during the year, while the Bronze plan only pays for those visits after the deductible is met.)
+(In this particular case, the Bronze plan has a maximum out-of-pocket limit of $8,600, while the catastrophic plan’s limit is $8,700, but the catastrophic plan provides three free primary care visits during the year, while the Bronze plan only pays for those visits after the deductible is met.)